argodev/studies/ot_survey/OT_Class_02_Manuscript.md

 (3) Jacob:  The adult life and family life of Jacob occupies nearly the entire second half of the book, detailing his multiple marriages and therefore severely troubled family life.
 But Moses draws our attention, once again, to just one of this Patriach’s sons: in this case, Joseph.
 This is the moving and extravagant story of the annoying favorite son, sold by his brothers into slavery in Egypt and then into prison.
 From prison, God then vaults Joseph to the highest office in the land.
 Joseph uses this position to bring a fulfillment, in part, to God's promises to his great grandfather: to be a blessing to the nations.
 He delivers the nations, and even his own family from a devastating famine.

 As you read through this book, you see the extravagance and unexpectedness of God's plan.
 Old women will give birth to sons, younger brothers will rule the older, arrogant men will be turned to humility, slaves will become rulers, and the homeless will be given a home.
 God's story line of promise and fulfillment is not a normal human story.
-At every is the unexpected and the impossible.
+At every turn is the unexpected and the impossible.
 Man's plans are consistently thwarted, and God's sovereignty is supreme.

 You see, God has arranged his plan of salvation to encourage our trust in him.
 If he could accomplish reversals like those in this book, he can accomplish such change even in our lives and in our time, for his own glory.

-## Recap of Genesis 1-11 (the problem)

-Before we jump into our review of Genesis 12-50, however, let's remind ourselves of Genesis 1-11.
-God made all that exists, including Adam and Eve.
-He gave them a special place to live in, he commanded them to be fruitful and multiply into a global people, and he set them under his benevolent and perfect kingdom rule.

-Then they sinned.

-But just as God condemns Adam and Eve, he also sets the first glimmer of hope in a promise of salvation.
-In cursing Eve, the mother of all humankind, God also says:

-> And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.
-(3:15)

-Remember, this "enmity" is actually really good news.
-It means that the seed of the woman will war against the seed of the serpent, and that one day the seed of the woman would prevail.
-This promised one will restore God's people, to God's place, under God's rule.
-So now in this second part of Genesis, we see this plan begin to play out.

 By way of historical review, Moses is still our author.
-Starting in chapter 12,we can begin to assign some dates to these events.
+Starting in chapter 12, we can begin to assign some dates to these events.
 We’ll pick up today with Abraham, whose story takes place about 2,000 years BC (give or take a 100 years or so).
 And we’ll cover through the life of Joseph, whose death we can date somewhere around 1800 BC.

 ## God and Abraham